jainam1259/simplebank/README.md

 # Simple Bank Project

-This repository contains the source code for the Simple Bank project, a backend application for managing bank accounts and transactions.
+This project contains the source code for the Simple Bank project, a backend application for managing bank accounts and transactions.
 The project is in development and currently uses Golang, Docker, and AWS, with a focus on best practices for software development, testing, and deployment.

 ## Currently Implemented Features